-Available in the U.S. *Price includes shipping.
+Available in the U.S. *Free shipping

 The Comprehensive Argumentative Writing Guide takes the art of argumentative writing to new levels.
 This revised edition moves beyond applicable argumentative skills, offering authentic writing and research lessons designed to help students write in all curriculum areas.
 With everything from basic introductory lessons, to more sophisticated concepts such as audience awareness and learning how to cite sources through research, this teacher-friendly, classroom-tested resource provides a powerful foundation to enhance student learning.

 This invaluable resource for middle school teachers covers all of the latest standards.
 It includes comprehensive lesson plans and reproducible student activities in the following skill areas:

 - The organization and purpose of argumentative writing

 - Examining and identifying various side of an issue - choosing a claim

 - Acknowledging, affirming, and countering a different point of view

 - Using voice, word choice and style appropriate to genre

 - Generating relevant reasons, credible facts and convincing evidence